mstking147/map-sample/README.md

 ## Further help

-To get more help on the project read the [documentation]() in documentation folder.
+To get more help on the project read the documentation in docs folder.